rsb-23/vobject-poc/programmers-guide/source/index.rst

 An iCalendar stream (eg. an .ics file) is comprised of a sequence of these objects.

-Within vObject, each standard object has a defined *behavior* class, that specifies its allowed cardinality, base data type, ability to convert to/from native Python data types, etc.  These behaviors are maintained in a registry within the vobject module, and identified by
+Within vobject, each standard object has a defined *behavior* class, that specifies its allowed cardinality, base data type, ability to convert to/from native Python data types, etc.  These behaviors are maintained in a registry within the vobject module, and identified by